For Smarter Energy Future and Lifestyle

 The world is moving towards a more carbon neutral footprint.
 At iSwitch we are not only committed to help you save on your electricity but also helping you to offset your carbon emissions.
-The iSwitch2Green product allows consumer to offset their carbon emissions through the purchase of UN Certified Carbon Credits.
+The iSwitch2Green scheme allows consumer to offset their carbon emissions through the purchase of UN Certified Carbon Credits.

 Here’s how it works